MichaelCurrin/jekyll-actions-quickstart/sample_site/tutorial.md

 ---
-title: Action choices
+title: Tutorial
 layout: page
 ---

-> Where to find Jekyll actions on Github.
+> Where to find Jekyll actions on Github and how to set one up.

-Note that an Action builds inside a container on Github so you need an actions file to provide the steps and either specify shell commands directly or reference an existing action in your action file to use that.
+Note that an Action builds inside a container on Github so you need a workflows file to provide the steps and either specify shell commands directly or reference an existing action in your action file to use that.

+There are two Actions listed below - [Starter workflows](#starter-workflows) action and [Jekyll Actions by Helaili](#jekyll-actions-by-helaili).

 ## Starter workflows